Glossary Of Juicer Terms

 Whole Fruit Juicer – Usually this term refers to juicers with a wide feed chute, most commonly of the size that would accept smaller apples whole.
 Whole fruit juicers also juice vegetables and their key advantage is in cutting down on the time taken for ingredient prep.

 Many of the juicer type terms that have been coined over the years are interchangeable with each other.
 This has happened as manufacturers have tried to distinguish their products with newer terminology and it can get a bit confusing.
 The area where this is most prevalent is in the way that the various types of masticating juicers are named and described.
 If we accept that the original and most common term for the group is to call them Masticating Juicers, then all the different types of masticating juicer can be better explained.

-The two main types of Masticating Juicer are Single Auger Juicers and Twin Gear Juicers (see above).
+The two main categories of Masticating Juicer are Single Auger Juicers and Twin Gear Juicers (see above).
 These two sub categories are also both low speed juicers or Slow Juicers.
 They also juice using a Cold Press Action so they are also all technically Cold Press Juicers.
 For most purposes you could say that Masticating Juicer = Cold Press Juicer = Slow Juicer, but the latter two terms have been coined recently to refer primarily to Vertical Single Auger Juicers.
-Horizontal Auger and Twin Gear Juicers are also slow, and also have a cold pressing action, but if you're researching the terms 'Slow Juicer' and 'Cold Press Juicer', you'll probably be looking for a vertical one.
+Horizontal Auger and Twin Gear Juicers are also slow, and also have a cold pressing action, but if you’re researching the terms ‘Slow Juicer’ and ‘Cold Press Juicer’, you’ll probably be looking for a vertical one.
 We distinguish the types in separate vertical and horizontal sub categories in our Masticating Juicer sub categories.